Asian Art

 Shiva, the Destroyer

 Shiva is the destroyer in the Hindu pantheon and is often believed to be the most powerful god in the Hindu trinity.
 He is described as a recluse and an ‘outsider’ who prefers the solitude of Mount Kailash to the grandeur of the heavenly court.
-Shiva is identified in artworks and sculpture by his dark blue skin and his dreadlocked hair.
-Unlike most other Hindu Gods who are often dressed in fine silks and jewels, Shiva is always depicted in animal skin robes with ashes smeared on his face.
-Shiva’s most common representation is in the aniconic form of the Shiva Linga.
+Shiva is identified in sculptures and other artworks by his dark blue skin and dreadlocked hair.

 Linga with Face of Shiva (Ekamukhalinga)

-Origins of Linga Worship
+Origins of Lingam Worship

-Origins of linga worship are traced back to ancient Hindu scriptures.
+Origins of lingam worship are traced back to ancient Hindu scriptures.
 The word lingam appears in early Vedic literature, and is contextually understood to mean “symbol” or “sign”.
 According to the Linga Purana texts, the linga is a cosmic pillar that represents the infinite nature of Shiva, as one with neither a beginning nor an end.
 There is a hymn in the ancient text of the Atharvaveda that refers to a cosmic pillar.

 Shiva Ekamukhalinga, sandstone

-Shiva Ekamukhalinga, sandstone, ca. early 5th century, Mathura, India.Victoria and Albert Museum, London, UK.
+Shiva Ekamukhalinga, early 5th century, Mathura, India; Victoria and Albert Museum, London, UK.

-Shiva Lingas have been found in countless archeological sites from as early as the 2nd Century BCE.
-One of the oldest examples of a linga is at the Parashurameshwar temple in Southern India that has been dated between the 3rd to 1st century BCE.
+Shiva Lingas have been found in countless archeological sites from as early as the 2nd century BCE.
+One of the oldest examples of a linga is at the Parashurameshwar temple in Southern India which has been dated between the 3rd to 1st century BCE.
 Khmer kings were great devotees of Shiva and placed a linga at the center of the most important Angkorian temples as part of their royal paraphernalia.

 Quartz crystal Linga